Richie-Kwon/ecommercedata/README.md

 ## Introduction
 The main goal is to create data pipelines to analyse ecommerce data

-* Establishing data pipe-lines in AWS to analyse e-commerce data with business analytics tools
+* Establish data pipelines in AWS to analyse e-commerce data with business analytics tools
-* Two main processes - Streaming & Batcth process
+* The data pipielines cover streaming & batcth process
-* Python3 used in AWS lambda functions
+* Python3 used in AWS lambda functions to process data

 ## Contents
 * [Dataset](#Dataset)